-Regarding equipment, all equipment that transmits signals through the airwaves and/or that connects to a public telecommunications network has to be homologated, and when applicable, a National Norm Certification.
+All equipment that transmits signals through the airwaves and/or connects to a public telecommunications network has to be homologated, must not cause harmful interferences to other telecommunications systems and, when applicable, must comply with the applicable National Norm Certification.

-Homologation is carried out before the IFT, which has 60 business days to rule over an homologation application.
+Homologation is carried out before the IFT, which has 60 business days to rule over a homologation application.
 Homologation certificates can be either provisional (with a one-year validity) or permanent.

-Homologation costs are approximately USD250 for a provisional certificate and USD125 for a permanent homologation certificate.
+Homologation costs are approximately USD350 for a provisional certificate and USD130 for a permanent homologation certificate.

-As mentioned earlier, the Telecom Law foresees the granting of universal service licences or single concessions for all kind of services.
+As mentioned earlier, the Telecom Law foresees the granting of universal service licences or single concessions for all kinds of services.

-Thus, the licence to provide an audiovisual service such as Pay TV would be the same one as for a fixed broadband or telephony service.
+Thus, the licence to provide an audiovisual service such as pay TV would be the same as for a fixed broadband or telephony service.

-The proceeding and cost applicable to obtain a single or spectrum concession is the same one as the one mentioned in the preceding section.
+The proceeding and cost applicable to obtain a single or spectrum concession is the same as mentioned in 8 Scope of Telecommunications Regime.

-Regarding encryption requirements, Mexico does not have a regulation or law on this matter.
+Mexico does not have a specific regulation or law on encryption requirements.

-Nonetheless, Article 8 of Mexico’s Advanced Electronic Signature Law recognises that the use of such signature in a document or message guarantees that it can only be encrypted and decrypted by the signer and the receiver.
+Nonetheless, article eight of Mexico’s Advanced Electronic Signature Law recognises that the use of such signature in a document or message guarantees that it can only be encrypted and decrypted by the signer and the receiver.